Farringdon Park: Preston Pleasure Gardens

-In 1875 the Preston Nursery and Pleasure Gardens Company (headed by James Huddart, from the Hesketh family) acquired the 90 acres Farringdon Hall Estate and began to construct a 44 acres public facility including gardens and eight miles of paths.
+In 1875 the Preston Nursery and Pleasure Gardens Company (headed by James Huddart, from the Hesketh family) acquired the 90 acre Farringdon Hall Estate and began to construct a 44 acre public facility including gardens and 8 mi of paths.
 Two years later on 5 May 1877, the Preston Pleasure Gardens, featuring ornamental lakes, a small wooded valley and a waterfall, opened to the public.
 A large dancing platform and bandstand were added and the site hosted the 1878 Royal Horticultural Society Show.

-A sports ground was then added next to the dancing platform, the ground consisted of a football field surrounded by a bicycle racing track, with adjacent croquet, tennis and bowls greens.
-In the early 1880s a short-lived zoo was created with 100 species of animals but by 1885 it was closed down due to mismanagement.